s992/chromelogger-cf/README.md

 ColdFusion component for logging variables to Google Chrome console using the Chrome Logger extension, found at [http://chromelogger.com](http://chromelogger.com).

+An alternative to the ChromeLogger extension [is also available](http://github.com/kodus/server-log).

 This component is only intended to be used in a development environment.

 Requirements